koayon/blog/_posts/2023-07-14-deepspeed-train.markdown

 This recomputing approach saves lots of memory but is quite compute wasteful, incurring `m` extra forward passes for an `m-layer` transformer.

 A middle ground approach to trading off compute and memory is [gradient checkpointing](https://github.com/cybertronai/gradient-checkpointing) (sometimes known as activation checkpointing).
-Here we store some intermediate activations with $\sqrt m$ of the memory for the cost of one forward pass.
+Here we store some intermediate activations with $$\sqrt m$$ of the memory for the cost of one forward pass.

 <div align="center">
   <figure>